Nordic walking retreats in the Pyrenees

 - 01

-Niche discipline with real terrain fit
+Niche discipline with a true fit on the ground.

 - 02

-Capital of Pyrenean mountaineering as base
+Capital of Pyrenean mountaineering as a base.

 - 03

-Low joint impact, clinical evidence behind
+Low joint impact, clinical evidence behind it.

 - 04

-You learn with an instructor, not videos
+You learn with a technician, not with videos.

 Who it fits